rollemira/create-sst3-turbo/README.md

 ```
 CREATE USER migrator WITH PASSWORD '$omething$ecret';
+GRANT rds_superuser TO migrator;
-GRANT CONNECT ON DATABASE acme TO myuser;
+#GRANT CONNECT ON DATABASE acme TO myuser;
-GRANT USAGE ON SCHEMA public TO migrator;
+#GRANT USAGE ON SCHEMA public TO migrator;
 ```

 ## Running